vertebrae-org/pg-role/README.md

 By default, the select function will filter out any rows with a deleted_at timestamp.
 If you do want to see deleted rows add 'deleted: true' to the select options object.

+### Roles?

+Another opinionated feature of this package is role pools configured by enviornment variables.
+The module uses dotenv to populate env settings when you include a .env file in your project root folder.
+The default pool uses env vars:

+* 'PGHOST',
+* 'PGPORT',
+* 'PGDATABASE',
+* 'PGUSER',
+* 'PGPASSWORD'

+Specifying one or more pool names within the db.conect method will connect multiple pools.
+The connection will expect vars:

+* 'PG_${pool}_HOST',
+* 'PG_${pool}_PORT',
+* 'PG_${pool}_DATABASE',
+* 'PG_${pool}_USER',
+* 'PG_${pool}_PASSWORD'

+### Async

+This library is built with promises and expects you to await method results.
+While it is a good idea to connect your pools when the app starts up, you don't have to.
+If you call any method without specifying a pool connection to use, it will use the default pool.
+If the default or specified connection pool has not yet been connected, it will wait until it connects, then call the method.
+Pools are cached in the db.pools object.

 ## Install

     npm install --save pg-role